 In these experiments, we use four different cues (labelled A, B, C and D) and three task symbols (DMS, DNMS and DPA) that stimulate each a different cell in PRh.
-The corresponding cells will therefore be successively activated according to the timecourse of the trial described on the top part of Figure 3.1 B. In the Results section, we will only consider subsets of combinations of cues and tasks.
-For example, we define DMS-DNMS_AB as a combination of four different trials: A followed by DMS (A+DMS), A followed by DNMS (A+DNMS), B followed by DMS (B+DMS) and B followed by DNMS (B+DNMS).
+The corresponding cells will therefore be successively activated according to the timecourse of the trial described on the top part of Fig. 3.1B.
+In the Results section, we will only consider subsets of combinations of cues and tasks.
+For example, we define DMS-DNMS\AB as a combination of four different trials: A followed by DMS (A+DMS), A followed by DNMS (A+DNMS), B followed by DMS (B+DMS) and B followed by DNMS (B+DNMS).
 These four different trials are randomly interleaved during the learning period.
 In the DMS trials, the target of the task is the same as the cue, the distractor being chosen in the remaining possible cues.
-In the DNMS trials, the target is an object artificially associated to the cue.
-In DMS-DPA_AB, the target of the trial A+DPA is C and the one of B+DPA is D.
+In the DNMS trials, the target is the object that is different from the cue.
+In the DPA task, the target is an object artificially associated to the cue.
+In DMS-DPA\AB, the target of the trial A+DPA is C and the one of B+DPA is D.

-Each PRh cell is stimulated by its corresponding visual object by setting the signal $V_i(t)$ in

-Equation 3.1 to a value of 1.0 during the whole period.
+Each PRh cell is stimulated by its corresponding visual object by setting the signal $V_i(t)$ in Eq.
+3.1 to a value of 1.0 during the whole period.
 In the choice period, $V_i(t)$ is limited to 0.5 for both cells (to mimic competition in the lower areas).
 To determine the response made by the system, we simply compare the activities of the two stimulated PRh cells at the end of the choice period.
-If the activity of the cell representing the target is greater than for the distractor, we hypothesize that this greater activation will feed back in the ventral stream and generate an attentional effect that will guide a saccade toward the corresponding object (Hamker, 2004a; Hamker, 2005b).
+If the activity of the cell representing the target is greater than for the distractor, we hypothesize that this greater activation will feed back in the ventral stream and generate an attentional effect that will guide a saccade toward the corresponding object (Hamker, 2004a, 2005b).
 We assume that this selection is noisy, what is modeled by introducing a probabilistic rule for the delivery of reward that depends on the difference of PRh activity for the two presented stimuli.

-If we note u^{target} the activity of the PRh cell representing the target at the end of the choice period and u^{dist} the activity of the cell representing the distractor, the signal R(t) in Equation 3.5 has the following probability to be delivered during the reward period:
+If we note $u^{\text{target}}$ the activity of the PRh cell representing the target at the end of the choice period and $u^{\text{dist}}$ the activity of the cell representing the distractor, the signal R(t) in Eq.
+3.7 has the following probability to be delivered during the reward period:

-$$\mathcal{P}(R) = 0.5 + u^{\text{target}} - u^{\text{dist}} \tag{3.14}$$
+$$\mathcal{P}(R) = 0.5 + u^{\text{target}} - u^{\text{dist}}$$ (3.17)